-BY TPH AMBASSADOR KRISTYNA LUKACOVA
+BY KRISTYNA LUKACOVA

 Susan Pierce is the president and founder of Red Bucket Equine Rescue in Chino Hills, California.
 With the help of her team, Susan has rescued 371 horses; 225 of which have found forever homes.
 Susan’s optimistic attitude is incredibly inspiring.

 Upon meeting Susan, she gave me a tour of “the ranch the horses own.”
 Ears perked and muzzles nickered as Susan guided me through the aisles.
 The horses take comfort in her familiar face, soft voice, and contagious smile.
 Susan shared several somber stories.
 Horses used as dog bait, dragged behind tractors, abandoned in riverbeds, ridden with broken limbs.
 Each story was harder to hear than the last.